 Since its inception in 1983, NAFEMS has become an independent, not-for-profit, international membership association, owned by its member's, designed to promote the safe and reliable use of finite-element and related technology.

-The Society for Underwater Technology (SUT) is a multi-disciplinary learned society that brings together organisations and individuals with a common interest in underwater technology, ocean science and offshore.MSi Kenny staff have participated in SUT events, including providing the flow assurance lectures for the Subsea Awareness Course in both Perth and Aberdeen, as well as speaking on the role of Artificial Lift for deepwater developments at the SUT Brazil event in 2010.
+The Society for Underwater Technology (SUT) is a multi-disciplinary learned society that brings together organisations and individuals with a common interest in underwater technology, ocean science and offshore.Our staff have participated in SUT events, including providing the flow assurance lectures for the Subsea Awareness Course in Perth, Malaysia, Singapore and Aberdeen, as well as speaking on the role of Artificial Lift for deepwater developments at the SUT Brazil event in 2010.

-The Ocean, Offshore and Arctic Engineering Division is concerned with a wide-range of technical competencies, including environmental loading, hydrodynamic behavior, materials selection, structural strength, and safetyMSi Kenny has co-chaired sessions at the 2009 OMAE conference, related to subsea processing, as well as co-authored a paper for acceptance at the 2010 OMAE conference related to the role of flow assurance in life-of-field integrity management.
+The Ocean, Offshore and Arctic Engineering Division is concerned with a wide-range of technical competencies, including environmental loading, hydrodynamic behavior, materials selection, structural strength, and safetyOur staff have co-chaired sessions at the 2009 OMAE conference, related to subsea processing, as well as co-authored a paper for acceptance at the 2010 OMAE conference related to the role of flow assurance in life-of-field integrity management.